cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 community.
 However, many practitioners do not have the time to learn C to utilize such advanced cyberinfrastructure.
 Hence, it is advantageous to access MPI from Python.
 We showcase how you can easily deploy and use MPI from Python via a tool called `mpi4pi`.
-We will also show you how to use `mpi4pi` in support of AI workflows such as TensorFlow.

 Message Passing Interface (MPI) is a message-passing standard that allows for efficient data communication between the address spaces of